amanessinger/manessinger.com/content/post/2022/11/5866-todi-xxv.md

 </div>
 <br />

-An extremly wide view up and back to the entrance.
+An extremely wide view up and back to the entrance.